Why Do First Responders Have a Higher Risk of Developing Mesothelioma?

 First responders and exposure to asbestos

 Because of this, first responders such as firefighters, police officers, paramedics, EMTs, and search and rescue crews have a higher-than-average chance of exposure to asbestos when responding to disasters (fires, earthquakes, tornados, hurricanes, floods, etc.) or other destructive events where there has been significant damage to a structure that contains asbestos.
-This in turn puts first responders at a higher risk of developing asbestos-related diseases than the average person.
+This, in turn, puts first responders at a higher risk of developing asbestos-related diseases than the average person.

 First responders and mesothelioma

 According to the National Institute for Occupational Safety and Health (NIOSH), firefighters face a 9 percent increase in cancer diagnoses and a 14 percent increase in cancer-related deaths, compared to the general U.S. population.
-And one of the most deadly types of cancer is mesothelioma, which affects the lining of the lungs, heart, or abdomen and is caused by exposure to asbestos.
+One of the most deadly types of cancer is mesothelioma, which affects the lining of the lungs, heart, or abdomen and is caused by exposure to asbestos.

 A 2013 study conducted by the Occupational Health and Safety Administration (OSHA) found that firefighters are twice as likely to develop the disease than the average person.
 Other first responders face a similar increased risk when responding to emergencies where damaged asbestos is present.